tomtalp/pyERGM/docs/metrics.md

 ### Exogenous metrics
 So far we've seen metrics that are only based on the graph's connectivity matrix.
 However, there are many scenarios in which the graph nodes & edges have additional attributes that are external to the connectivity matrix.
 For example, in a graph that represents a social network, each node might have an attribute representing the age of a person.
 These are called **exogenous attributes**.

+The exogenous attributes are passed to the metric as a collection of external attributes.
+The order of these attributes should correspond to the node order in the connectivity matrix.

 In the following example, we take a graph with 3 nodes, and assign a number to each node.
 We then wish to sum these attributes across nodes that are connected to each other.
 This is done using the `NodeAttrSum` metric.

 ```python